ngs-doo/revenj/tutorials/revenj-tutorial-spring-boot.md

 Revenj Servlets are configured in [Application](https://github.com/ngs-doo/revenj/blob/master/java/revenj-servlet/src/main/java/org/revenj/server/servlet/Application.java#L69)

 `DataContext` service autowired into our controller is main entry point to all repositories available in Revenj models.

+Project example also includes simple security integration (both using Spring and Revenj security).

+This can be viewed through `/home` url.